Skip to Content

 Welcome to the Department of English and Language Arts!

 The Department of English and Liberal Arts offers students the opportunity to grow as writers, researchers and critical thinkers.
-Employers around the globe continue to tell universities the type of recent graduates they're looking for: those who can think creatively and critically as problem solvers - that is the sort of scholar our department develops.
+Employers around the globe continue to tell universities the type of recent graduates they're looking for: those who can think creatively with good writing skills- that is the sort of scholar our department develops.

 The Department of English and Language Arts houses a variety of University and departmental programs.
-These programs include: the Freshman English Program, the Introduction to Humanities Program, the Junior Writing Proficiency Examination, the Reading Program the major in English, and the major in Screenwriting and Animation (Cinematic Arts and Sciences).
+These programs include: the First Year Writing Program, the Introduction to Humanities Program, the Reading Program, the major in English, the major in Screenwriting and Animation (Cinematic Arts and Sciences), and the minor in Women, Gender and Sexuality Studies.

 At the undergraduate level, the Department of English and Language Arts offers the Bachelor of Arts Degree in English.
 Students may follow tracks in creative writing or literature and language, or they can pursue an undergraduate major in Screenwriting and Animation (Cinematic Arts and Sciences).

-The department also offers and Master of Arts Degree in English and the Doctor of Philosophy in English.
-(For further information on the graduate programs, see the catalog of the School of Graduate Studies or contact our coordinator of graduate studies, Dr. Joy Myree-Mainor, Ph.D.)
+The department also offers a Master of Arts Degree in English and the Doctor of Philosophy in English.
+(For further information on the graduate programs, see the catalog of the School of Graduate Studies or contact our Director of graduate studies, Dr. Julie Conger, Ph.D)

 We're confident that students who take courses in the Department of English and Language Arts will find much of what they learn with us connected to their interests and career goals.
 Our department is home to a world-class faculty of scholars, writers, educators and thought leaders, who have achieved distinction as scholars, critics, journalists, editors, lawyers, presidential speechwriters, filmmakers, screenwriters, creative writers, and (not insignificantly) as teachers.
 Their areas of expertise include American fiction, African American literature, Shakespeare, literature of the Diaspora, the Harlem Renaissance, rhetoric, composition, cinema, screenwriting, and technical writing.
 Current research among faculty also includes popular culture, hip-hop, and psychology in literature, documentary film, cinematic studies, and gender studies.